 Maybe the appointment is in the back of truck talking, laughing, and crying alongside another missionary from some other part of the country.
 It could be an unexpected day at the beach under the warmth of the sun discussing heartache and loss.
 Or a morning in a field of beans where the shadow of a farmer’s joy is so grand you know you stepped into God’s glory.
 Where it happens doesn’t necessarily matter.
 What happens after is what’s important.
 The question becomes “Will you follow the one who came from Nazareth?”
 The one you encountered, the risen Christ?

 It’s been a privilege and one I do not take lightly to have met so many people from all over the states here in Piura.
 It’s been humbling, as well as affirming in so many ways.
 I have witnessed over and over again how God has used me to touch so many of them and in the process revealed more of Himself to me.
 It’s been through the laughter, the tears, kindness, generosity, and hospitality of many missionaries that I’ve dove deeper into the ocean of God’s love.
 The love He has for me and all His children.
 This is what makes the goodbyes tough to take.
 The departure leaves a sense of loss and a longing for more; more time together, more smiles, more hugs, and ultimately more of God.

 It’s been such a blessing to be now a part of another’s story, but even more than that they have become a part of mine.
 For together, we are now woven in a tapestry of God’s love and the tapestry of His kingdom.

 For we all have a story and it’s in stories in which Jesus reveals himself, we know this from all the parables in the Bible.
-I hope and I pray for all the missionaries who came to see Piura that they make Jesus the second part of their story.
+I hope and I pray for all the missionaries who came to Piura make the choice to make Jesus the second part of their story.
 For all encounters leave us a choice, another divine invitation to more of God or not.
-I hope they follow the one who comes from Nazareth, the one they met in Piura.
+I hope they follow the one who comes from Nazareth, the one they met in Piura – Jesus.